Do We Really Need This Type Of Structure In Our Lives?

 Turning now to structured variable annuities, SVA sales were about $9 billion in 2017 and growing according to LIMRA data.
 We can figure that the market size for this newer form of variable annuity is currently about half that of structured notes.
 The latter are debt securities, while SVAs are annuities that are filed as insurance products and registered as securities.
 There are differences in designs between these two structured products, but one thing both have in common is their buyer’s potential for loss if the reference asset or index declines in value.
 In the May 2018 issue of Index Compendium, Dr. Jack Marrion wrote that “the fundamental difference – and it is a huge one – is that an SVA owner can lose money if the index goes down while the FIA owner cannot lose principal and credited interest if the index declines.”

 The maximum loss potential for a structured variable annuity depends on whether the product has a buffer (i.e., the insurer protects the insured up to a threshold of something like the first 10% of losses and thereafter the insured is on the hook financially) or a floor (i.e., the most the insured can lose is for example -10%).
 A structured variable annuity typically has higher participation rates than a fixed index annuity; it should have greater growth potential and should have higher annual returns when markets are performing well, but again the client is exposed to lost principal and interest should the tracked index go down in the next term.
 There are also more fees with the SVA, including maintenance fees and mortality and expense fees.
-For more information on the differences between variable annuities and fixed index annuities, read some great articles compiled at https://annuity.com/.

 The late Alvin Toffler wrote, “A life lacking in a comprehensive structure is an aimless wreck.
 The absence of structure breeds breakdown.”
 We suggest that some financial tools that have ‘structure’ in their name are a misnomer since they have the possibility of a breakdown in their design.
 This can be quite dangerous for these products’ consumers at or near retirement.

 We believe the fixed index annuity is a far better tool for planning purposes because the insurance company behind the product invests in the bonds of other companies.
 In contrast to the structured note, the insurance company is not issuing an unsecured IOU.
-There is a market link to capture some of the upside and principal is protected should the index being tracked move lower.
-Interest credits in a FIA are locked in annually automatically.
+There is a market link to capture some of the upside and the principal is protected should the index being tracked move lower.
+Interest credits in an FIA are locked in annually automatically.
 Whereas if a structured note bondholder is enjoying a paper gain and wants to realize it before maturity, they have to trade out of their existing structured notes to lock in profits before paying the broker’s commissions.
 There is coherency and organization after all, but it’s for the sellers of these structured products.

 The consumer can get the polar opposite.
 If your broker or advisor pitches a structured product to you, keep this in mind and make an informed decision.